 Founded in 2010, this former school building now educates in a different way with a range of historical and contemporary exhibitions.
 The Arab Museum of Modern Art is actually located in Education City (warning: this can be difficult to find) and really lives up to its ambition of connecting Arab art with the international stage and providing a space for visitors to learn about modern Arab culture.
 The futuristic building was redesigned by a French architect to become a sleek backdrop for the varied exhibitions.

-Inside The Museum of Islamic Art, you’ll be able to explore a wealth of treasures – the biggest collection of Islamic art in the world, in fact.
+Inside The Museum of Islamic Art, you’ll be able to explore a wealth of treasures – the biggest collection of Islamic art in the world.
 Taken from three continents, these artifacts date back to the 7th century.
 Textile and glass pieces, metalwork, ceramics and jewelry, woodwork and enamel are all exhibited conceptually, rather than chronologically, so visitors can see how a motif repeats itself across items.
-There’s so much to see that it’s worth pacing yourself – luckily, there’s the café and the IDAM restaurant to help with that!
+There’s so much to appreciate that it’s worth pacing yourself – luckily, there are the café and the IDAM restaurant to help with that!

 Desert scenery can be surprisingly spectacular, particularly in the late afternoon.
 The sight of all that vast space is rather magical, and the sky seems to stretch forever.
 The dune bashing itself can be pretty heart-racing, but exhilarating at the same time, and the drivers are totally professional.
 You also get to see the Inland Sea between Qatar and Saudi Arabia, a World Heritage Site.
 It’s the perfect way to let off steam and get out of the city.